pixeru/bpm_analysis/README.md

     3. **Global BPM & Refined Noise Floor Estimation:** Automatically estimates a global starting BPM and performs **trough sanitization** to calculate a robust dynamic noise floor.
     4. **State-Aware Primary Analysis:** A sensitive analysis pass is performed using the global BPM estimate, the refined noise floor, and the advanced physiological models.
     5. **Advanced Lone S1 Validation:** A robust, multi-point check validates single beats to prevent noise from being misclassified.
-    6. **Rhythmic Correction:** A final post-processing step validates the detected beats against a plausible rhythm.
+    6. **Unified Rhythmic Correction Pass:** A powerful, iterative post-processing step that identifies and attempts to fix rhythmic discontinuities.
 - **Advanced Recovery & Exertion Analysis:**
     - **Heart Rate Recovery (HRR):** Calculates the standard 1-minute HRR.
     - **Slope Analysis:** Identifies the most significant periods of heart rate increase (exertion) and decrease (recovery).